1. Baggage Free Terminal

 As next stage the baggage home-pick-up will be replicated on the arrivals side delivering the baggage directly to the destination.

-Ultimately baggage will be travelling independently and as individual ‘passenger’ by most economic and sustainable means.
+Ultimately baggage will be travelling independently and as an individual ‘passenger’ by the most economic and sustainable means.

 Airports for a long time have depended on non-aviation revenues.
-Whilst car parking and airside retail have been contributing forward looking airports have long identified other income streams.
-Munich’s Airport Centre [MAC] with its own brewery invites the local neighbourhood as it provides space for the unexpected delay of aircraft especially in snow-rich South Germany.
+Whilst car parking and airside retail have traditionally made strong contributions, forward looking airports have also been identifying other income streams.
+Munich’s Airport Centre [MAC] for example with its own brewery invites the local neighbourhood as it provides space for the unexpected delay of aircraft especially in snow-rich South Germany.

-Salzburg is dedicating its Terminal 2 to trade exhibitions and events in the non-winter season, Dresden transforms its passenger terminal, a former aircraft hangar into a multi-stage concert hall celebrating the Dresden Airport Night.
+Salzburg is dedicating its Terminal 2 to trade exhibitions and events in the non-winter season and Dresden transforms its passenger terminal, a former aircraft hangar into a multi-stage concert hall celebrating the Dresden Airport Night.

-Better use of the airport infrastructure – optimising the excessive land-taking airside, terminals and airport landside will dominate the airport industry in the coming decades.
-This is to provide urgently needed capacity and improve the airports position within stiff competition.
+The challenge of making better use of the airport infrastructure – optimising the excessive land-taking airside, terminals and airport landside will dominate the airport industry in the coming decades in order to provide urgently needed capacity and gain competitive advantage.

 When Paul Griffith, CEO of Dubai Airport suggests dropping landing charges in return for a fair share in the in-flight retail revenue [link to quote], one can understand the complexity of changes to be expected.
 Quickly improving terminal processes by the use of biometric technology will shorten passengers dwell-time at the airport.